fgl27/SmartTwitchTV/README.md

 **Read your list of follows:**

 -   The permission used for this is **user:read:follows** the API used on this is [Get Followed Streams](https://dev.twitch.tv/docs/api/reference#get-followed-streams)
+-   This allows to show yours list of followed channels

 **Get the details of your subscription to a channel.:**